Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Munk boundary layers

 We can then prescribe only one boundary condition, either on the Eastern coast or on the Western coast.

-\item Since $u^{int}_0 $ does not vanish on the boundary, we then introduce boundary layer corrections, which are given by the balance between $\beta \d_x \psi^{BL}$ and $\nu \Delta^2 \psi^{BL}$.
-Because the space of admissible (localized) boundary corrections is of dimension 1 on the Western boundary, and of dimension 2 on the Eastern boundary, we can recover all the boundary conditions except $\psi^0_{|\Gamma_E} =0$, which is chosen as the boundary condition for the Sverdrup equation.
+\item Since $u^{int}_0 $ does not vanish on the boundary, we then introduce boundary layer corrections, which are given by the balance between $ \d_x \psi^{BL}$ and $\viscosite \Delta^2 \psi^{BL}$.
+Because the space of admissible (localized) boundary corrections is of dimension 2 on the Western boundary, and of dimension 1 on the Eastern boundary, we can recover all the boundary conditions except $\psi^0_{|\Gamma_E} =0$, which is chosen as the boundary condition for the Sverdrup equation.

 \end{itemize} The proof relies then on a standard energy method.
-The assumption on $\tau$ guarantees that $\psi^0$ is smooth, and that the coefficients arising in the definition of the boundary layer terms are uniformly bounded, and actually small enough to be absorbed in the viscosity term.
-Note that the smallness condition $(A1)$ is required only to deal with the nonlinear convection term.
+The assumption on $\tau$ guarantees that $\psi^0$ is smooth, and that the coefficients arising in the definition of the boundary layer terms are uniformly bounded, and small enough to be absorbed in the viscosity term.
+Desjardins and Grenier actually study a nonlinear version of \eqref{Munk-evol}, for which a smallness condition on $\tau$ is required to deal with the nonlinear convection term.

-From now on, we keep only one small parameter, namely $\nu/\beta$, which we rename as $\nu$.
-In other words, \textbf{we work with $\beta=1$}; for the linear stationary equation \eqref{M}, the two visions are striclty equivalent.
-For the non-stationary equation, the case $\nu=O(1)$, $\beta\gg1$ can be dealt with provided that we get convergence for times of order $\beta^{-1}$.
-The previous theorem implies in particular the following (weaker) statement for the linear Munk equation: